0xharkirat/its_urgent_poc_public/README.md

 <br>

 This is a Proof of Concept (POC) for  [It's Urgent Project](https://ccextractor.org/public/gsoc/2024/itsurgent) for GSoC'24.
+- Watch the working Demo Video here: https://youtu.be/__nhs4On2zI (1.5x speed recommended)
-- This public repo is clone of my private repo which contains all the firebase secrets, apis & files.
+- This public repo is clone of my private repo which contains all the firebase files, secrets & apis.
 - This is a public repo, it does not contain any firebase functionlity.
 - You need to add firebase project by following [these](#prerequisites) simple instructions which only requires some clicks, copy & paste.
 - For more important notes regarding this poc, see this [section](#some-important-notes).